ninryt/ninryt/README.md

 ## Hi there 👋

-My name is **Nina B.**, and I am a trained Data Scientist and Researcher from the University of Economics in Poland (Szczecin), currently leading the UX/CX Team (Research and Data Analysis) at FTI Group.
+My name is **Nina B.**, and I am a trained Data Scientist and Researcher from the University of Economics in Poland (Szczecin), currently leading the Data Team at FTI Group.
 I am passionate about combining data analysis using SQL, Python and analytical tools with User Research to leverage digital and non-digital products.

 :seedling: **I’m currently developing an AI-powered web-scraping model** using Python and machine learning